teststaybaka/CloudProject/README.md

 ### Local start:
 dev_appserver.py CloudProject
 Note: CloudProject here is the folder name of your local copy of the codes.
 So execute the command just outside the folder.
+Also, you don't need to restart the local server when you make changes to files.
+Simply refresh the page will reload the code.

 ### Local url:
 http://localhost:8080